nlyman9/Tanks-Game/README.md

 # Running Multiplayer

-For now, you have to command line arguments when running the game and then select "Multiplayer" in the menu.
+For now, you have to use command line arguments when executing the game and then select "Multiplayer" in the menu.

 ## Host